Elsayed91/easy_ge/README.md

 -   Profiler Support.
 -   Support for custom Expectations.
 -   Greater flexibility in Backend Setup: While the current design simplifies processes by using the same backend for all stores, providing options for customization in the future is on the agenda.
--   Defining Expectations as `Yaml` and/or in the same config file.
+-   Defining Expectations as `YAML` and/or in the same config file.

 ## Known Issues